mesrivatsa/CD_project/README.md

 # CD_project
-A simple java lexar/tokenizer using rgular expressions and UI using tkinter.
+A simple java lexar/tokenizer using regular expressions and UI using tkinter.